So, if you’ve landed on this post, you’re probably wondering about The Hating Game’s Parent Guide.

 Frightening & Intense Scenes: The movie does not contain any frightening or intense scenes.

-The film stars Lucy Hale as Lucy Hutton and Austin Stowell as Joshua Templeman.
+The Hating Game stars Lucy Hale as Lucy Hutton and Austin Stowell as Joshua Templeman.

 Damon Daunno as Danny